 If you don’t have a dictionary, you can use any other book – old or new.
 My first choice would be an old book, because it could give much more character to the whole project, but a new one would be fine too.

-If you don’t love the color of the book you are planning on turning into an art journal, you can use acrylic paint (or chalk paint) to paint the cover as you wish!
-You can choose a more neutral color, a pastel, a whimsical or a quirky color … the sky is the limit! 🙂
+If you don’t love the color of the book you are planning on turning into an art journal, you can use acrylic paint (or chalk paint), or coats of gesso, to paint the cover as you wish!
+You can choose a more neutral color, a pastel, a whimsical or a quirky color … the sky is the limit!

 For the central focus of my project I decided to go with this stunning blue hydrangea, which doesn’t really need any introduction!
 But if you like any other flower or botanical image from The Graphics Fairy more, feel free to use that instead, this will be your art journal cover after all, it will have to be something that YOU REALLY LOVE!